TamerAli-0/Natural-Disasters-website/README.md

-Integrated Project By: Tamer Ali
+Integrated Project By: Tamer Ali, Yousif Amin

 About: Natural Disasters